JoshuaLomond/portfolio/README.md

 # Joshua Lomond's Portfolio

-This is the source code for my personal portfolio website, built with Next.js, Tailwind CSS, and Sanity.io.
+This is the source code for my personal portfolio website, built with Next.js, Typescript, Tailwind CSS, and Sanity.io.

 ## Features